March 22, 2019

 The Global Diaspora Institute is a partnership of the Billy Graham Center at Wheaton College, the Global Diaspora Network (GDN), and Lausanne North America.
 Offices will be located at the Billy Graham Center at Wheaton College.

-The Billy Graham Center at Wheaton College is a world hub of mission and evangelism which exists to equip leaders and lay Christians through networking, resourcing, and training to show and share the love of Jesus to a broken and hurting world.
+The Billy Graham Center at Wheaton College is a global hub of mission and evangelism which exists to equip leaders and lay Christians through networking, resourcing, and training to show and share the love of Jesus to a broken and hurting world.

 Lausanne North America is committed to extending the influence and passion of Lausanne International by connecting influencers and ideas on mission and evangelism for Christ and His Kingdom.